01 of 16

 - A gruesome exhibition of armor, instruments of execution, and torture

 Throughout the summer months, Hever Castle also hosts a variety of events including jousting tournaments, demonstrations of longbow warfare and a summer performing arts... festival in its open-air theatre, with matinee and evening performances.

 - By train: Trains to nearby Edenbridge Town Station leave frequently from London Bridge Station.
 Book a taxi on +44 (0)1732 863 800 (Relyon) or +44(0)1732 864009 (Edenbridge Cars) for the three-mile onward journey.
 It's a good idea to book your ride before you arrive in the town.

 - By car: Hever Castle is 44 miles from Central London via the A3 and the M25.

 12 of 16

 Beaulieu and the National Motor Museum

-Beaulieu, a country house in the New Forest, is a great day trip, not far from London, that is jam packed with things to see and do.
-Besides offering a look at Victorian upstairs-downstairs life in a manor house, it has beautiful gardens, an abbey ruin, a monorail, vintage double-decker bus, a restaurant, Go Karts.
+Beaulieu, a country house in the New Forest, is a great day trip, not far from London, that is jam-packed with things to see and do.
+Besides offering a look at Victorian upstairs-downstairs life in a manor house, it has beautiful gardens, an abbey ruin, a monorail, vintage double-decker bus, a restaurant, and Go Karts.

 But all of that pales before Beaulieu's amazing National Motor Museum.
 Car enthusiasts from all over the world come to admire more than 100 years of automobiles, plus star cars, movie cars, and James Bond cars.
 It's a knockout!